Our services are currently being held via YouTube, along with a limited number of in-person participation. Please Visit our Online Worship page.

 We gather for worship every Sunday to respond to God’s presence in our lives and in the world.
 Our worship is a lot like life: every time is different, yet much of it does not change – it’s joyful and sorrowful, contemplative and noisy, predictable and surprising.

 Scripture, prayer, music and the Eucharist (Holy Communion) are a part of every Sunday morning service.
+Worship is according to the Episcopal Book of Common Prayer.
+We sing hymns and songs, pray, hear a scripturaly based sermon and receive communion.

 8:00 AM worship tends to be quiet and intimate, with traditional Western European hymns and liturgy.